rodburns/awesome-oneapi/README.md

 * [Quinoa](https://github.com/quinoacomputing/archive) - Quinoa is a set of computational tools that enables research and numerical analysis in fluid dynamics.
 Using the Charm++ runtime system, it employs asynchronous (or non-blocking) parallel programming and decompose computational problems into a large number of work units (that may be more than the available number of processors) enabling arbitrary overlap of parallel computation, communication, input, and output.
 * [Altis-SYCL](https://github.com/esa-tu-darmstadt/altis_sycl) - Altis-SYCL is a SYCL-based implementation of the Altis GPGPU benchmark suite (originally written in CUDA) for CPUs, GPUs, and FPGAs.
 * [OneAPI Crystal](https://github.com/mspronesti/oneapi-crystal) - This library is the DPC++ porting (and extension) of the Crystal library, originally written in CUDA.
 It Implements a collection of block-wide device functions that can be used to implement high performance implementations of SQL queries on CPUs and GPUs.
+* [twin_search](https://github.com/tlarock/twin_search) - Code for enumerating all hypergraphs that correspond to a weighted node co-occurence matrix, called the set of twins.
+C++ library for enumerating sets of twins from hypergraph node co-occurrence adjacency matrices
+* [The bioconda channel](https://github.com/imgag/bioconda-recipes) - Conda is a platform- and language-independent package manager that supports easy distribution, installation and version management of software.
+The bioconda channel is a Conda channel providing bioinformatics related packages for Linux and macOS, supporting both x86_64 and aarch64/arm64 architectures.
+This repository hosts the corresponding recipes.
+* [PISA: Performant Indexes and Search for Academia](https://github.com/pisa-engine/pisa) - PISA is a text search engine able to run on large-scale collections of documents.
+It allows researchers to experiment with state-of-the-art techniques, allowing an ideal environment for rapid development.
+* [Project: Metis Wrapper](https://github.com/juelinl/npmetis) - This project provides a user-friendly C++ wrapper around the robust Metis K-Way graph partitioning algorithm, enabling seamless usage with versatile NumPy arrays for input and output data representation.
+* [SubrosaDG](https://github.com/SubrosaDG-dev/SubrosaDG) - SubrosaDG is a CFD project that uses the high-order discontinuous Galerkin (DG) method for computation.
+The project is based on the pure template construction of C++23 and is open-sourced under the MIT license.
+* [Peano](https://github.com/ZhouXinghi/Peano4) - Peano is an open-source framework for solvers on dynamically adaptive Cartesian meshes.
+Its core is built with C++, but many tools around it are written in Python.
+Peano is based upon the fact that spacetrees, a generalisation of the classical octree concept, yield a cascade of adaptive Cartesian grids.
+Consequently, any spacetree traversal is equivalent to an element-wise traversal of the hierarchy of the adaptive Cartesian grids.
+*[SIDO](https://github.com/sarathnandu/sido) - SIDO project aims in improving the performance of code regions by applying various code transformations or provide hints to the application developer on hand optimizing the code for a given platform.
+We measure CPU architectural events and memory stalls to identify performance bottlenecks and guide loop level transformation and other optimizations for optimal code generation.
+*[Parallel Minimum Cycle Basis Library](https://github.com/d-michail/parmcb) - This project implements algorithms to compute exact and approximate Minimum Cycle Bases of weighted graphs.
+The library is written in C++-14 using the Boost Graph libraries for the underlying graph implementation.
+It supports parallel and distributed execution using the TBB (Intel Threading Building Blocks) library and MPI.
+[OpenMP Repository Analysis](https://github.com/GersonCavalheiro/OpenMPSnapshot) - The contents of this repository were made available to enable investigations into public GitHub repositories that use OpenMP in their code.